iyifr/achilles/README.md

 ### Vector Query with Metadata Filtering

-Combine semantic similarity search with metadata filters using the `where` clause:
+Achilles supports expressive metadata filtering using the `where` clause.
+You can combine semantic vector search with powerful filters:

 ```bash
 # Find similar documents, filtered by category